Ghost of Chibusa Enoki

 Ghost of Chibusa Enoki (怪談乳房榎, Kaidan chibusa enoki), aka The Mother Tree, is a 1958 black-and-white, full screen Japanese film directed by Goro Katano.
-It is in the Japanese horror film (J-Horror) genre.
-The film was not dubbed in English nor shown theatrically in the United States.
+The film, a good example of the Japanese horror genre, was not dubbed in English nor shown theatrically in the United States.

 Synopsis

 A painter leaves his family to paint the homes of his rich clients.
 A lonely, ruthless samurai falls in love with the painter's wife and rapes her.
 He later murders the painter and his servants.
 From the afterlife, the painter's ghost seeks revenge on the samurai, and saves his wife and newborn child.